donaminos/meteor-social-media-feed/README.md

 ## Getting Started

-Create a 'setting.json' file at the root of your application with your api-keys like so:
+Create a 'setting.json' file at the root of your application with your API-Keys like so:

 ```js
 {